 Chickens are sociable, so plan to keep four to six birds.
 They’ll need space—at least 2 square feet of coop floor per bird.
 The more space, the happier and healthier the chickens will be; overcrowding contributes to disease and feather picking.

 The birds will need a place to spread their wings, so to speak: a 20x5-foot chicken run, for example, or a whole backyard.
 (My hens have lots of outdoor time.
 They have places to take a dust bath and catch a few rays.)
-Either way, the space must be fenced to keep the chickens in and predators out.
-(Predators include your own Fido and Fluffy!)
-Add chicken-wire fencing and posts or T-bars to support it to your list of equipment.
+Either way, the space must be fenced in order to keep the chickens in and predators out.
+(Predators include your own Fido and Fluffy, too!)
+Add chicken-wire fencing to your list of equipment.

 Gardening with Chickens